 Once the tomatoes are cooled,peel off the skins and blend them.
 Set aside.

-Heat up the oil in a large pot and temper it with cloves, tejpatta and cardamom.Wait till they crackle,about 30 seconds.Add the onion paste to next along with minced garlic and ginger.Saute for 5-6 minutes till starting to turn light brown.
+Heat up the oil in a large pot and temper it with cloves, tejpatta and cardamom.Wait till they crackle,about 30 seconds.Add the onion paste to next along with minced garlic, ginger and methi powder.Saute for 5-6 minutes till starting to turn light brown.

 Add the coriander, turmeric, chili powder next and sauté for less than a minute.
 Add the blended tomatoes and cashew paste and reduce heat to low.Let cook slowly till you see little bubbles of oil separating on sides of the pan and the paste glistening.
 At this point, first taste and adjust the salt and add the reserved water depending on how thick/thin you want the sauce.
 (I usually add 1 cup of water and reserve the rest for later since the curry thickens later/next day).
 Also add the kasuri methi and garam masala(if using).
 On low heat, let the sauce simmer for 10-15 minutes till it thickens.